gvergnaud/ts-pattern/README.md

 ### `P.not` patterns

-The `P.not` function enables you to match on everything **but** a specific value. it's a function taking a pattern and returning its opposite:
+`P.not` lets you match on everything **but** a specific value. it's a function taking a pattern and returning the opposite pattern.

 ```ts
 import { match, P } from 'ts-pattern';